 Why You Should Pay Off Your Mortgage Last

-After you have an emergency fund, begin by paying off your non-mortgage debts so that you will have your income “freed up” to apply to your mortgage.
+After you have an emergency fund, begin by paying off your non-mortgage debts, so you will have your income “freed up” to apply to your mortgage.

-Suppose that you have paid all of your debts except your mortgage.
+Suppose you have paid all of your debts except your mortgage.
 Time to throw every dollar that way, right?
 Not so fast.
-You should also be investing money for retirement, at the rate of 18% of your income.
+You should also be investing money for retirement at a rate of 18% of your income.
 You do not want to get to retirement age years down the road and have a paid-off house but no nest egg on which to live.